Space exploration: First telescopes

-The first telescope is said to have been invented in 1608 in the Netherlands by an eyeglass maker named Hans Lippershey, but their first recorded use in astronomy was by Galileo Galilei in 1609.
+The first telescope is said to have been invented in 1608 in the Netherlands by an eyeglass maker named Hans Lipperhey, but their first recorded use in astronomy was by Galileo Galilei in 1609.
 In 1668 Isaac Newton built his own reflecting telescope, the first fully functional telescope of this kind, and a landmark for future developments due to its superior features over the previous Galilean telescope.

 A string of discoveries in the Solar System (and beyond) followed, then and in the next centuries: the mountains of the Moon, the phases of Venus, the main satellites of Jupiter and Saturn, the rings of Saturn, many comets, the asteroids, the new planets Uranus and Neptune, and many more satellites.

 The Orbiting Astronomical Observatory 2 was the first space telescope launched 1968, but the launch of the Hubble Space Telescope in 1990 set a milestone.
 As of 1 December 2022, there were 5,284 confirmed exoplanets discovered.
 The Milky Way is estimated to contain 100–400 billion stars and more than 100 billion planets.
 There are at least 2 trillion galaxies in the observable universe.
 HD1 is the most distant known object from Earth, reported as 33.4 billion light-years away.